xeonrapture/webrunning-2.0-loot-charts/README.md

 # How to Use
 A dump of pre-generated Webrunning 2.0 Gear sorted by Rarity, Rarity + Color, and Rarity + Gear Type.

-Or go [here](https://xeonrapture.github.io/webrunning-2.0-gear-generator/) to generate gear yourself.
+Or go [here](https://xeonrapture.github.io/webrunning-2.0-gear-generator/) to generate gear yourself!

 Each document has 1000 pieces of gear in it and instructions for rolling a random one using a d10 and a d100.